Envivo-Software/Envivo.Fresnel/README.md

 Build .NET domain models that run as interactive prototypes, then use those prototypes to explore the domain model with your team and your Domain Experts.

+Fresnel is built on .NET 6, Blazor, and Visual Studio 2022.

 ## Getting Started

 ### Requirements

 - Windows 10 or above
 - .NET 6
-- Visual Studio 2022, with Workloads:
+- Visual Studio 2022, with Workloads for:
   - .NET Desktop Development
   - .NET Multi-platform App UI Development